-According to a study conducted by MATES in Construction, one in four construction workers struggles with mental health issues.
-On top of that, suicide rates have skyrocketed over the years because of the negative stigma associated with mental health in the construction sector.
+According to a study conducted by CIRP, 83% of construction workers have struggled with mental health issues.
+On top of that, suicide rates have skyrocketed over the years due to the negative stigma associated with mental health in the construction sector.

 What Impacts Mental Health in the Construction Industry?

-There are many different factors that come into play when looking at the impact the construction industry has on mental health.
-As with any job, there are stresses, both emotional and physical, that can cause strain on mental well being.
+Many different factors come into play when looking at the construction industry’s impact on mental health.
+As with any job, there are emotional and physical stresses that can cause strain on mental well-being.

-Some of the factors impacting mental health in the construction industry include:
+Some of the factors impacting mental health specifically in the construction industry include:

 - Physical exhaustion due to hard labor

 Demographic Impact and Suicide Rates

 When exploring the demographic impact of the industry, it is known that the construction sector is and continues to be one of the highest male-dominated industries.
 Workers face the underlying social stigma that they’re supposed to be tough, strong and rarely show emotions.
 It’s no wonder why people refer to this problem as “the silent epidemic.”

 This stigma harms the construction workforce because workers may not be equipped with the necessary tools and programs to support their mental well-being, forcing them to battle their struggles in silence.
 This ultimately can lead to more serious mental health concerns like suicide, a major problem within the industry.